NickCanino/can-ini-dataset/README.md

 ![dataset structure](images/dataset_augmentation_v3.png)
 *Figure 2: Structure of the repository of our dataset, CANini, which comprehends CAN-MIRGU dataset and our extension with further benign and attack CAN traces.*

+After downloading the *CANini* folder at the link [CANini Download](https://drive.google.com/drive/folders/1PRpj1szJDsWvfP7upyny1vBQDeYZDn8f?usp=drive_link), inside two main folders and a Python script can be noted.
+In particular:
+   - The *generate_parameterized_file.py* file contains the Python script to be used for the generation of the parameterized banign and attack traces.
+See [Python Script](#python-scripts) for further details on how to use this script.
+   - The *CAN-MIRGU* folder contains the homonym dataset with all traffic files improved by inserting the DLC information for each CAN frame.
+Also, we converted the files in CSV format (originally in LOG) for ease of use in Python and Matlab scripts.
+   - The *PARAMETERIZED* folder only contains the *README.txt* file.
+Its sctructure depicted in **Figure 2** is seamlessly created by the Py script.

 ### Attack Traces